 21.68.050 Legal Remedies.

 C. Enforcement Pursuant to the Coastal Act.
-In addition to the enforcement provisions contained in this chapter, the provisions of Chapter 9 of Division 20 of the Public Resources Code shall also apply with respect to violations and enforcement and the City and the Commission shall have the enforcement powers described therein.
+In addition to the enforcement provisions contained in this chapter, the provisions of Cal.
+Pub.
+Resources Code Division 20, Chapter 9 shall also apply with respect to violations and enforcement and the City and the Commission shall have the enforcement powers described therein.

 Chapter 21.70